 In April 2009, the FASB issued Staff Position (FSP) FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly.
 This FSP provides additional guidance on determining fair value when the volume and level of activity for the asset or liability have significantly decreased when compared with normal market activity for the asset or liability (or similar assets or liabilities).
 The FSP gives specific factors to evaluate if there has been a decrease in normal market activity and if so, provides a methodology to analyze transactions or quoted prices and make necessary adjustments to fair value in accordance with Statement 157.
 The objective is to determine the point within a range of fair value estimates that is most representative of fair value under current market conditions.
-FSP FAS157-4 is effective for interim and annual reporting periods ending after June 15, 2009 with early adoption permitted for periods ending after March 15, 2009.
-The Company is currently evaluating the impact of adopting FSP FAS 157-4 and does not anticipate a material effect.
+FSP FAS 157-4 is effective for interim and annual reporting periods ending after June 15, 2009 with early adoption permitted for periods ending after March 15, 2009.
+The impact of adopting FSP FAS 157-4 did not have a material effect.

 Additionally, in conjunction with FSP FAS 157-4, the FASB issued FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other Than Temporary Impairments.
 The objective of the new guidance is to make impairment guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments (OTTI) on debt and equity securities in financial statements.
 The guidance revises the OTTI evaluation methodology.
 Previously the analytical focus was on whether the company had the "intent and ability to retain its investment in the debt security for a period of time sufficient to allow for any anticipated recovery in fair value".
-Now the focus is on whether the Company has the (1) the intent to sell the Investment Securities, (2) it is more likely than not that it will be required to sell the Investment Securities before recovery, or (3) it does not expect to recover the entire amortized cost basis of the Investment Securities.
+Now the focus is on whether (1) the Company has the intent to sell the Investment Securities, (2) it is more likely than not that it will be required to sell the Investment Securities before recovery, or (3) it does not expect to recover the entire amortized cost basis of the Investment Securities.
 Further, the security is analyzed for credit loss, (the difference between the present value of cash flows expected to be collected and the amortized cost basis).
 The credit loss, if any, will then be recognized in the statement of earnings, while the balance of impairment related to other factors will be recognized in OCI.
 FAS 115-2 and FAS 124-2 are effective for all interim and annual periods ending after June 15, 2009 with early adoption permitted for periods ending after March 15, 2009.
-The Company is currently evaluating the impact of adopting FSP FAS 115-2 and FAS 124-2 and does not anticipate a material effect.
+The impact of adopting FSP FAS 115-2 and FAS 124-2 did not have a material effect.

 In April, 2009, the FASB also issued FSP FAS 107-1 and APB 28-1, Interim Disclosures about Fair Value of Financial Instruments.
 The guidance requires disclosures about fair value of financial instruments for interim reporting periods as well as in annual financial statements.
-The effective date of this rule/guideline is for interim reporting periods ending after June 15, 2009 with early adoption permitted for periods ending after March 15, 2009.
-The Company is currently evaluating the impact of adopting FSP FAS 107-1 and APB 28-1 and does not anticipate a material effect.
+The guidance is effective for interim reporting periods ending after June 15, 2009 with early adoption permitted for periods ending after March 15, 2009.
+The impact of adopting FSP FAS 107-1 and APB 28-1 did not have a material effect.